By Andrea P., Auxiliar de Conversación in Madrid 18/19.

 3- In Primary School, You’ll Get a Long Lunch – Two Hours to Be Exact

 If you find yourself placed in a primary school, be sure to have something to do during long lunch breaks.
 As opposed to secondary school, which only has a 30-minute break, you’ll have two hours at your disposal in primary.
-The first time I worked as an assistant, I was in a primary school and spent my lunches eating, reading, planning for classes, taking walks, or chatting with my co-workers.
+The first time I taught as an assistant, I was in a primary school and spent my lunches eating, reading, planning for classes, taking walks, or chatting with the teachers.
 I lived close enough to the school that, some days, I even walked home to eat and take a siesta.
 You can view those two hours as a blessing or a curse.
 Although I enjoyed the free time during the day, I didn’t really like getting out at 5pm while friends in secondary were finished at 2:25pm.
 Like everything, the time will be what you make of it!

 4- If you want to live in a city, be ready for the possibility of a long commute

 My school is in a village 60 kilometers away from Madrid.
 I chose to live in the city center so that means I wake up around 6 am, get the bus at 7:30, then walk into school around 9 for a 9:25 class.
 Finishing my last class at 2:25 pm gets me home around 4:30.
 This commute makes for a very long day and stretches my 16-hour teaching week into 28.
 If you are someone who can work on a bus or train, this may not be a problem for you.
 I do not have that luxury; even looking at my cell phone makes me feel sick so I spend the 3 hours with my eyes closed, listening to music.
 There are many pros and cons to consider when choosing a place to live, especially if your school is in a tiny village like mine.
 Pueblo life might work for you for the year, but if not, prepare for the possibility of extra travel time.